-A semester grade may be A, B, C, D, F or I. Grade "A" indicates work of exceptional merit, Grade "B" above average, Grade "C" average, Grade "D" poor but passing, and Grade "F" unsatisfactory.
-For work that has not been completed, a grade of "I" may be given.
-"W", "WP" and "WF" are also used.
+A semester grade may be A, B, C, D, F, FX, I, or W. Grade "A" indicates work of exceptional merit, Grade "B" above average, Grade "C" average, Grade "D" poor but passing, and Grade "F" unsatisfactory.
+A grade of "FX" is used if a student has not attended a course and is not passing.
+"FX" is used as a temporary grade while further research is done to determine a student's actual attendance.
+A grade of "I" may be assigned for work that has not been completed (see Incomplete Grade Policy).
 A grade of "W" (withdraw) is assigned as the final grade if the student withdraws by the deadline indicated on the current semester academic calendar.
-Thereafter, a grade of "WF" (withdrawal failure) or "WP" (withdrawal pass), whichever is appropriate, will be assigned for each course.

 Students may repeat a course for which grades of "D" or "F" are earned.
-Students who earn an "F" in any course or "D" in any major course, may have the grade deleted from the grade point average once the applicable course has been repeated and passed.
+Students who earn an "F" in any course or "D" in any major course, may have the grade forgiven from the grade point average once the applicable course has been repeated and passed.
 Grades of "D" and "F" will continue to count in the student's cumulative grade point average until a higher grade is earned.
-At that time only, the grade point average will be updated to reflect the higher grade(s).
-Only the highest grade earned will be used in computing the in the institutional GPA; however, all grades will be shown on the transcript.
+Only the highest grade earned will be used in computing the institutional GPA.
+However, all grades will be shown on the transcript.
 This policy is designed so that a course can be repeated only if a student receives a grade of "D" or "F." In general, no course may be repeated more than twice.
 Students must adhere to federal regulations for repeated coursework, and student athletes are governed by NAIA regulations.
-Any exception to this policy requires approval by the Provost.
+Any exception to this policy requires approval by the Provost for Academic Affairs.